Bakersfield luxury limousine fleet with professional chauffeur service for weddings and corporate travel

 The Evolution of Luxury – A History of Limousines from 1900 to Today

-The limousine, a symbol of luxury and prestige, has come a long way since its inception.
-From horse-drawn carriages to high-tech marvels, let’s explore the fascinating journey of these elongated luxury vehicles through the decades.
+The limousine has come a long way since it first appeared.
+From horse-drawn carriages to high-tech vehicles, let’s look at the history of these long luxury cars through the decades.

 Early 1900s: The Birth of the Limousine